Keviannn/mp3_python_tools/README.md

 ## Configuration

+- **UNSORTED_DIR**: Define the base directory where original files are.
+Modify the script to set your preferred directory path.
 - **SORTED_DIR**: Define the base directory where sorted files will be moved.
 Modify the script to set your preferred directory path.
 - The script is designed to handle basic tagging scenarios.
 If additional or custom tags are needed, you can modify the script as needed.